|

 calls made to West Bridgewater back to the Panama City area.
 He called the

 Panama City Police Department and asked for help, Miller said.
-Andrea
+Andrea McKenzie,

-state attorney’s office, helped link Stewart to the calls.
+attorney’s office, helped link Stewart to the calls.
 McKenzie said she

 fielded calls from police agencies all over the country.
 “It was kind of